What Are the Types of Construction?

 Image source: Canva

-A good set of pliers helps service technicians grip, twist, and cut wires or remove damaged hardware, such as stripped screws.
+A good set of pliers helps service technicians grip, twist, and cut wires, as well as remove damaged hardware, such as stripped screws.

 An electric drill efficiently drills holes and installs screws.
-While a hand tool can do the same job, a powerful drill will save time on a service call.
+While a hand tool can accomplish the same task, a powerful drill will save time during a service call.

 HVAC technicians use these to keep track of measurements, make notes for reference, or mark where a cut needs to be made.
-You don’t need anything fancy, but no HVAC equipment list is complete without one.
+You don’t need anything fancy, but no HVAC equipment list is complete without a marker.

 How does your tool bag stack up?
-Now that you know the equipment needed for the job, it’s time to brush up on your technique and join a rewarding career in the trades.
+Now that you know the essential tools and specialized equipment needed for the job, it’s time to brush up on your technique and join a rewarding career in the trades.

 Skilled Trades College of Canada offers pre-apprenticeship programs designed to get you job-ready in just 12 weeks.
-With the right blend of classroom and hands-on learning, you’ll soon have the job skills to match your HVAC tools.
+With the right blend of classroom and hands-on learning, you will soon have the skills to match your HVAC and air conditioning tools.

 9,281+